Blue Cat Audio - Software Made by Musicians for Musicians

 Makeup and auto gain

-When the shape of the dynamics response curve is changed, the maximum peak level might increase or decrease.
-That's the reason why the plugin offers a makeup gain, right after the main dynamics processor.
-This lets you compensate this difference.
+When the shape of the dynamics response curve is changed, the max peak level and perceived volume will increase or decrease.
+That's what the makeup gain is for: compensate the gain loss or increase right after the main dynamics processor.

-To make this task easier, the auto-gain feature ensures the reponse curve is normalized (0dB input produces 0dB output).
-The make-up gain is applied after the normalization occurs.
+To simplify this task, you can use the compensate (auto-gain) feature that normalizes the response curve (0dB input produces 0dB output).
+The make-up gain is then applied after the normalization occurs.
 So beware that activating/deactivating the auto gain feature when make-up is used might result in a very large volume increase.
-Be sure to use the output limiter to avoid to damage your speakers or your ears.
+Be sure to use the output limiter to avoid damaging your speakers or your ears.

 Upper Curve